Eng 中文 ไทย

 Disclaimer: Spinn Cafe aims to provide you the most up-to-date information, but you are still suggested to google for more information.

-The information below was updated on 7th January 2010.
+The information below was last updated on 28 May 2019.
 The situation in Tibet has been changing very fast throughout the past few months, the information given below should be used as a reference only.

 Before joining tour organized by Spinn Cafe, please read some comments from our previous group members here.